IDEELResearch/NGS_Align_QC_Pipelines/wgs_qc_improved/README.md

-# Alignment of paired-end whole-genome sequence reads to *P. falciparum*
+# QC of paired-end whole-genome sequence reads to *Plasmodium* spp

 ## Dependencies